dlbewley/guifreelife-src/content/blog/CoreOS-Image-Layering-Autofs.md

 🚀 Now that we have added the RPMs to support it, we can proceed to configure autofs by teaching `sssd` how to talk to our LDAP server to look up users and automount maps, and by accounting for CoreOS requirements.

-Be sure to checkout [part 2 of this series][14] where we will do exactly that!
+Be sure to checkout [part 2 of this series][14] where we will us OpenShift Virtualization to deploy the supporting LDAP and NFS infrastructure and a VM client for testing.
+In [part 3](/coming-soon.md) we will return to access autofs from containers.

 # References